poggenpower/dyndns.py/README.md

 ```

 Rename `dyndns_config.py.sample` to `dyndns_config.py` and customizes to your needs.
 Details about the config, see below.
-The `passenger_wsgi.py` is customized with the function `application` which calles the `update` function in dyndns.py with the right parameters.
-If you using another WSIG server, this funktion may need some customizations.
+The `passenger_wsgi.py` is customized with the function `application` which calls the `update` function in dyndns.py with the right parameters.
+If you using another WSIG server, this function may need some customizations.

 Make sure you have created the queue directory you have specified in `dyndns_config.py`.